johndpope/LangKit/README.md

 $ swift build
 ```

-Tests fail to build just as they should be.
+Tests fail to build just as they should.
 There will be a workaround when `swift-corelibs-xctest` gets a good shape.